The content of this website is provided for informational purposes only and is not a substitute for professional medical advice

 Symptomatic cerebral aneurysms, not broken

 In monitoring by angiography of patients with cerebral aneurysm has been shown that most increases in size over time (19, 20).
 They may cause compression of neighboring neural structures.
-Así, aneurysms in the intracavernous segment of the carotid artery can produce a picture of installing insidious pain and dysesthesia in area by compressing the trigeminal cranial nerve V and diplopia for its effect on compression or distortion III, IV or VI cranial nerves.
+Así, aneurysms in the intracavernous segment of the carotid artery can produce a picture of installing insidious pain and dysesthesia in area by compressing the trigeminal cranial nerve V and diplopia for its effect on compression or distortion III, IV o VI jitters cranial.

 Aneurysms of the posterior communicating artery is especially directed backwards and because of the proximity to the oculomotor nerve (III), when compressed it, may occur dependent paresis or paralysis of the nerve muscles, ptosis Palpebral y midriasis.

-Aneurysms occur when breaking subarachnoid hemorrhage or intracerebral hemorrhage dominance.
+Aneurysms occur when breaking Bleeding subaracnoidea or intracerebral hemorrhage dominance.
 The weakest sector of the aneurysmal wall is the background, and if the location of the aneurysm is entirely cisternal, subarachnoid bleeding will, which is the most common, but if the bottom is inside the brain parenchyma, be intracerebral bleeding, or even intraventricular.

 Aneurysms of the anterior cerebral artery junction with anterior communicating, hematoma frequently originates at the base of the frontal lobe (Figura 8a-b) and the middle cerebral artery aneurysms (ACM) internal carotid or do to the temporal lobe (Figura 9a-b).